James–Younger Gang: Final years

-Having successfully escaped, Frank James joined Jesse in Nashville, Tennessee, where they spent the next three years living peacefully.
-Frank in particular seems to have thrived in his new life farming in the Whites Creek area.
-Jesse, however, did not adapt well to peace.
-Accordingly, he gathered up new recruits, formed a new gang and returned to a life of crime.
+Having escaped, Frank James joined Jesse in Nashville, Tennessee, where they spent the next three years living peacefully.
+Frank in particular seemed to have thrived in his new life farming in the Whites Creek area.
+Jesse did not adapt well to peace; he gathered up recruits, formed a new gang and returned to a life of crime.
 On October 8, 1879, Jesse and his gang robbed the Chicago and Alton Railroad near Glendale, in Jackson County, Missouri.
 Unfortunately for Jesse, one of the men, Tucker Basham, was captured by a posse.
 He told authorities he had been recruited by Bill Ryan.

 On September 3, 1880, Jesse James and Bill Ryan robbed a stagecoach near Mammoth Cave, Kentucky.
 On October 5, 1880, they robbed the store of John Dovey in Mercer, Kentucky.
 On March 11, 1881, Jesse, Ryan, and Jesse's cousin Wood Hite robbed a federal paymaster at Muscle Shoals, Alabama, taking $5,240.
 Shortly afterward, a drunk and boastful Ryan was arrested in Whites Creek, near Nashville, and both Frank and Jesse James fled back to Missouri.

 On July 15, 1881, Frank and Jesse James, Wood and Clarence Hite, and Dick Liddil robbed the Rock Island Railroad near Winston, Missouri, of $900.
 Train conductor William Westfall and passenger John McCullough were killed.
 On September 7, 1881, Jesse James carried out his last train robbery, holding up the Chicago and Alton Railroad.
 The gang held up the passengers when the express safe proved to be nearly empty.

 With this new outbreak of train robberies, the new Governor of Missouri, Thomas T. Crittenden, convinced the state's railroad and express executives to put up the money for a large reward for the capture of the James brothers.
 Creed Chapman and John Bugler were arrested for participating in the robbery on September 7, 1881.
 Though they were confirmed as having participated in the robbery by convicted members of the gang, neither was ever convicted.

 In December 1881, Wood Hite was killed by Liddil in an argument over Martha Bolton, the sister of the Fords.
 Bob Ford, not yet a member of the gang, assisted Liddil in his gunfight.
 Ford and Liddil, with Bolton as an intermediary, made deals with Governor Crittenden.
 On February 11, 1882, James Timberlake arrested Wood Hite's brother Clarence, who made a confession but died of tuberculosis in prison.
 Ford, on the other hand, agreed to bring down Jesse James in return for the reward.